Updated: October 2019

 The elements required to assess labour progress are:

-- An understanding physiology – knowing what is going on inside.
+- An understanding of physiology – knowing what is going on inside.

 - Facilitating and supporting (not disturbing) physiology.